A Unique Opportunity

-MAP is a year-round, project-based program which focuses on museum education, civic engagement and leadership development.
+MAP is a project-based program which focuses on museum education, civic engagement and leadership development.
 Teens are also encouraged to participate as volunteers during public events at the museum and work with staff on independent projects in our Paleontology Prep Lab, Archaeology Lab, and STEMLab.

 Apprentices commit to:

 - A minimum of two days at the museum each month (approximately 6 hours a month) during the fall and spring semesters.
 Meetings take place one Saturday and one Wednesday evening per month.

 Candidates for the Museum Apprentice Program should be:

 - Eager and willing to learn, participate and contribute.

 - Open and excited to work alongside people of different backgrounds, cultures, and personalities.

 - Interested in community development and civic engagement, especially within an urban setting.

 The application will open in May 2019 and be open until June 15, 2019.
 For more information, please contact Lindsey DeLorey, Public Events and Youth Programs Coordinator at LDelorey@childrensmuseum.org or call 317-334-3802.

 The MAP Leaders are a brand new cohort of youths in the Museum Apprentice Program who are high school sophomores through seniors.
 This cohort is brought together during the summer to further work on their professional and personal development while also preparing to take on leadership roles within the program during the school year.